 - Two layers of ceramic tile will be quite heavy and can be more than the underlying joists and subfloor can adequately handle.
 A subfloor system that worked fine for a single layer of ceramic tile may not be strong enough to handle the many hundreds of extra pounds added when a second layer is added.

 - An extra layer of ceramic tile adds substantial thickness to the flooring layer.
 This may be a problem if it creates a noticeable offset to adjoining floor surfaces, such as between a ceramic tile kitchen and wood-floor dining room.
 It can also require that doors be trimmed and trim moldings re-installed to accommodate the height changes.

 One-Layer Sheet Vinyl Flooring

 Ceramic tile can also be installed directly over existing sheet vinyl flooring, but only if certain conditions are met.
-The Tile Councill of North America gives the following requirements for using vinyl flooring as an underlayment for ceramic tile:
+The TCNA gives the following requirements for using vinyl flooring as an underlayment for ceramic tile:

 - The sheet vinyl must be clean and free of wax or other bond breakers.
-(Very shiny vinyl must be scuffed up, or scarified, in order to provide a surface that tile adhesives can bond to.)
+The very shiny vinyl must be scuffed up, or scarified, in order to provide a surface that tile adhesives can bond to.

 - The subfloor beneath the vinyl must deflect less than the industry standard: L360 deflection criteria.
 As a homeowner, measuring defection is not an easy task.
 But if you feel any "give" to the floor when you walk on it, it is likely too flexible for a ceramic tile installation.
 In this case, some type of reinforcement of the joists and/or a new, sturdy underlayment is required.